dbt-labs/docs.getdbt.com/website/docs/docs/get-started/connect-your-database.md

 </Changelog>

 Allowing these IP addresses only enables the connection to your <Term id="data-warehouse" />.
 However, you might want to send API requests from your restricted network to the dbt Cloud API.
 For example, you could use the API to send a POST request that [triggers a job to run](https://docs.getdbt.com/dbt-cloud/api-v2#operation/triggerRun).
 Using the dbt Cloud API requires that you allow the `cloud.getdbt.com` subdomain.
-For more on the dbt Cloud architecture, see "[Deployment architecture](/docs/deploy/architecture)."
+For more on the dbt Cloud architecture, see [Deployment architecture](/docs/deploy/architecture).

 ## Connecting to Postgres, Redshift, and AlloyDB